 Asset management objective Portfolio objective Safety & environment No injuries to the public or contractors as a result from conductor failure.
 No property damage as a result from conductor failure.
 Service levels Reduced SAIDI and SAIFI by timely conditioned based renewals.
-Continual refinement of end of life predictions techniques.
-Cost Provide cost effective designs, construction, operational and disposal techniques for all lines.
+Continual refinement of end-of-life predictions techniques.
+Cost Provide cost-effective designs, construction, operational and disposal techniques for all lines.
 Establish a balance between electrical conductivity and mechanical strength in conductor choice.
-Community Minimise planned outages to consumers by coordinating

-Asset management objective Portfolio objective replacement with other works.
+Community Minimise planned outages to consumers by coordinating replacement with other works.
 Minimise landowner disruption when undertaking renewal work.
-Asset management capability Provide adequate and appropriate resources to effectively design, build, operate, maintain and support a safe reliable overhead network.
+Asset management capability Provide adequate and appropriate resources to effectively design, build, operate, maintain, and support a safe, reliable overhead network.